kaazing/gateway/doc/management/p_monitor_jmx.md

     </figcaption>
     </figure>
-6. Now that you've taken a look at some of the actions you can perform on a session, you can use this information with your own management console to manage user sessions. ${the.gateway.cap} also tracks the information you see here, such as the opening and closing of sessions, and sends this information by way of JMX notifications.
+6. Now that you've taken a look at some of the actions you can perform on a session, you can use this information with your own management console to manage user sessions.
+The Gateway also tracks the information you see here, such as the opening and closing of sessions, and sends this information by way of JMX notifications.
 You can then set up your JMX clients to subscribe to these notifications or query the sessions directly from the JMX server bean.
 To learn how to do this, see the next section, [To Configure Notifications](#managing_sessions_notif).

 <span id="managing_sessions_notif"></span></a>To Configure Notifications
 ------------------------------------------------------------------------

-${the.gateway.cap} tracks sessions that are opened and closed in the management interface and sends out JMX notifications.
-You can configure a JMX client to subscribe to these notifications or configure ${the.gateway} to query the connected sessions.
+The Gateway tracks sessions that are opened and closed in the management interface and sends out JMX notifications.
+You can configure a JMX client to subscribe to these notifications or configure the Gateway to query the connected sessions.
 The JMX notification includes the user's data, which consists of a key and a value.

-You can also configure ${the.gateway} to extract user information from the authentication information within the session.
+You can also configure the Gateway to extract user information from the authentication information within the session.
 For example, in the security section of the `gateway-config.xml` file, you can use the `user-principal-class` property, as shown in the following example.

 ``` auto-links:
 <security>